-While the matter is currently sub-judice and we await the orders/ directions of the Hon'ble Supreme Court in this regard, in view of the legal positions/claim(s) made and defence(s) raised by the Company, basis external legal advice, the management believes that it has a strong case on merits.
-It is the view of the Company these transactions were, at all times, conducted in a fair and transparent manner after obtaining all relevant regulatory and shareholder's approval and only after making all due disclosures to public shareholders of the Company and to the regulatory authorities, in a timely manner.
-As per the current position of the case, liability, if any, arising out of this contingency cannot be determined at this stage.
-Accordingly, at present, no adjustment is required in the unaudited Standalone Financial Results.
+In view of the legal positions/claim(s) and defence(s) available to the Company and basis external legal advice, the management believes that it has a strong case on merits.
+It is of the view that these transactions were conducted in a fair and transparent manner, after obtaining all relevant regulatory and shareholders' approval and only after making all due disclosures to public shareholders of the Company and to the regulatory authorities, in the requisite manner.
+Therefore, no adjustment is required in the unaudited standalone Financial Results.